4GeeksAcademy/master-javascript-programming-exercises/exercises/012-isGreaterThanTen/README.md

 ## 📝 Instructions:

 1. Write a function called `isGreaterThanTen`.
-Given a number, `isGreaterThanTen` returns whether it is greater than 10.
+Given a number, `isGreaterThanTen` returns `true` if it is greater than 10, otherwise it returns `false`.

 ## Example: